This post may contain affiliate links, for which we earn a small commission at no additional expense to you. Click here to read our Disclosure.

 Plan Your Day

 I know some people walk into a theme park without preparation and simply walk whichever way that interests them.
 That isn’t us and since you are reading this, it probably isn’t you either.
 We spent a couple of hours the evening before our visit planning out our day.
-We prioritized rides, strategized the use of fastpasses and took notes on where to eat and what shows to attend.
+We prioritized rides and took notes on where to eat and what shows to attend.
 We were visiting on a 7 crowd level day and we knew that Tokyo Disney can quickly have queues of 120+ minutes.
-We had no desire to wait in line ups like that and we didn’t have to.
-But, that is because we had a plan.
-For Disney in the USA, I am a huge fan of the Touring Plans website which plans your day based on your preferences to minimize wait times and walking distances.
+Thankfully, since reopening, queues have been much more reasonable than they had been in the past.
+However, they no longer use Fastpasses, which can making planning a bit more difficult.

 Here is what we did to make the most of our Disney Sea 1 day itinerary.